 Paymo’s Dashboard gives you an overview of your accounts receivable, billable hours, top clients, unpaid balance, a chart on payment status, and total invoices sent.

-In Paymo’s Accounting module, there are four tabs—Invoices, Estimates, Recurring, Expenses.
+In Paymo’s Accounting module, there are four tabs—Invoices, Estimates, Recurring, and Expenses.
 So, let’s set up a step-by-step process:

 Before you dive into work

 - Discuss your terms and policies beforehand.
 Now that you understand invoicing concepts, payment terms, and how invoices work, set up a system for yourself.
 Be clear on your preferred payment methods, deadlines, and whether you require a retainer fee.
 Also, get your client’s contact information.

 - Agree on a payment schedule.
 If you can help it, make sure it is mutually beneficial.
 You want to foster a good business relationship, so hear your client out—if Net EOM 10 works better for your client than your standard Net 30 and it doesn’t break your bank, go for it.
 Chances are that your client will appreciate your goodwill.
 Also, see whether a 2/10 Net 30 makes sense so that you give your client a nudge.

 - Establish your preferred payment methods.
 There are various acceptable payment forms: cash, checks, standing orders, credit and debit cards, bank transfers, internet banking, etc. Still, decide which payment methods are the most efficient and see whether your client can comply.
 Make it super easy for your clients to pay you by providing various payment methods.
 Take into account that many banks now offer debit cards for teens and young adults with different regulations.
 Most invoicing tools have online payment gateways so that clients can pay you in a few clicks directly from the invoice.